University of Texas at Austin: Alumni in government

 At least 15 graduates have served in the US Senate or US House of Representatives, including Lloyd Bentsen, who served in both Houses.
 Presidential cabinet members include former US secretaries of state Rex Tillerson and James Baker, former US Secretary of Education William J. Bennett, and former US Secretary of Commerce Donald Evans.
 Former First Lady Laura Bush and daughter Jenna both graduated from Texas, as well as former First Lady Lady Bird Johnson and her eldest daughter Lynda.

 In foreign governments, the university has been represented by Fernando Belaúnde Terry (42nd president of Peru) and by Abdullah al-Tariki (co-founder of OPEC).
-Additionally, the prime minister of the Palestinian National Authority, Salam Fayyad, graduated from the university with a PhD in economics.
+The prime minister of the Palestinian National Authority, Salam Fayyad, graduated from the university with a PhD in economics.
 Tom C. Clark served as United States attorney general from 1945 to 1949 and as an associate justice of the Supreme Court of the United States from 1949 to 1967.